PRACTICE

 MEDIA: OILS, ENCAUSTIC WAX, GRAPHITE

-I favor oil paint.
-The qualities of oils align with how I think, and I love the look, movement and smell of the paint.
+The qualities of oil paint align with how I think, and I love the look, feel and smell of the paint.
+When I’m not using oils I’m into pigmented beeswax.

-When I’m not using oils I’m into the wax.
 Painting with encaustic wax engages my heart and head because it calls for balancing aesthetic choices with managing the science of the wax.
+Beeswax also smells wonderful.
 My encaustic works are made with direct painting, layering, building, carving, inlay, and mixed media.
 The wax itself inspires ideas as heat and flame bring control and surprise to every painting.
 I experiment and push the properties of the wax, engaging in new conversations that come with each piece.
-And because of my practice of painting outdoors, I’ve come up with a portable camp-stove work station so I can happily work with wax outdoors without electricity.

 Simple drawing with graphite is my go-to choice when I need a reset or want to try new ideas.